Mind and Body Therapies

 Because stress has been proven to trigger psoriasis in some people, you may find these techniques helpful in controlling psoriasis.

 Aromatherapy is the use of pleasant smells to help you relax and lift your mood.
 Fragrant oils are extracted from flowers or plants for aromatherapy.
-Essential oils can be applied in one of three ways: diffused through the air, inhaled with an inhaler, or applied to the skin during massage or bath.
+Essential oils can be diffused through the air or applied to the skin during massage or bath.

 Among the best oils to use in treating psoriasis: